ezimuel/SimpleMVC/README.md

 }
 ```

-This project is basically a tutorial for introducing the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.
+This project is used a tutorial for introducing the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture in modern PHP applications.

-This project is used in the PHP programming class of the [ITS ICT Piemonte](http://www.its-ictpiemonte.it/) school in Italy.
+This project is used by [Enrico Zimuel](https://www.zimuel.it/) for teaching **PHP programming** at [ITS ICT Piemonte](http://www.its-ictpiemonte.it/) post-diploma school in Italy.

-**NOTE:** Since this is a tutorial project, the usage of this software in a production environment is discouraged.

 ### Copyright